Percentage Anti Dive on Front Solution

 What is Percentage Anti Dive on Front?

-The Percentage anti dive on front formula is defined as the ratio between the height of where the tire force vector crosses the center of gravity plane expressed as a percentage and is represented as %ADf = (%Bf)*(SVSAh/SVSAl)/(h/b) or Percentage Anti Dive Front = (Percentage Front Braking)*(Side View Swing Arm Height/Side View Swing Arm Length)/(Height of CG above Road/Wheelbase of Vehicle).
-Percentage Front Braking is the amount of braking distributed to the front brakes, Side View Swing Arm Height is the height of the Instantaneous center of swing arm as seen from side view, Side View Swing Arm Length is the horizontal distance between center point of tyre and instantaneous center of swing arm in the side view, Height of CG above Road is defined as the height of vehicle's centre of gravity above road surface & Wheelbase of Vehicle is the center distance between the front and the rear axle of the vehicle.
+Percentage Anti Dive on Front formula is defined as a measure of the anti-dive characteristics of a vehicle's front suspension, which affects its handling and stability during braking and acceleration, providing a numerical value to quantify its performance and is represented as %ADf = (%Bf)*(SVSAh/SVSAl)/(h/b) or Percentage Anti Dive Front = (Percentage Front Braking)*(Side View Swing Arm Height/Side View Swing Arm Length)/(Height of CG above Road/Wheelbase of Vehicle).
+Percentage Front Braking is the proportion of braking force applied to the front wheels of a vehicle in an independent suspension system, Side View Swing Arm Height is the vertical distance from the wheel center to the upper pivot point of the swing arm in an independent suspension system, Side View Swing Arm Length is the distance from the axis of the coil spring to the axis of the wheel in an independent suspension system, Height of CG above Road is the vertical distance from the road surface to the centre of gravity of a vehicle's sprung mass & Wheelbase of Vehicle is the distance between the center point of the front wheel and the center point of the rear wheel of a vehicle.

 How to calculate Percentage Anti Dive on Front?

-The Percentage anti dive on front formula is defined as the ratio between the height of where the tire force vector crosses the center of gravity plane expressed as a percentage is calculated using Percentage Anti Dive Front = (Percentage Front Braking)*(Side View Swing Arm Height/Side View Swing Arm Length)/(Height of CG above Road/Wheelbase of Vehicle).
+Percentage Anti Dive on Front formula is defined as a measure of the anti-dive characteristics of a vehicle's front suspension, which affects its handling and stability during braking and acceleration, providing a numerical value to quantify its performance is calculated using Percentage Anti Dive Front = (Percentage Front Braking)*(Side View Swing Arm Height/Side View Swing Arm Length)/(Height of CG above Road/Wheelbase of Vehicle).
 To calculate Percentage Anti Dive on Front, you need Percentage Front Braking (%Bf), Side View Swing Arm Height (SVSAh), Side View Swing Arm Length (SVSAl), Height of CG above Road (h) & Wheelbase of Vehicle (b).
 With our tool, you need to enter the respective value for Percentage Front Braking, Side View Swing Arm Height, Side View Swing Arm Length, Height of CG above Road & Wheelbase of Vehicle and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know